sbcshop/RangePi/README.md

     * **GP5**
   * UART Interface Direct to LORA Module

-## Load Python File To RangePi And Install Thonny Pyton IDE
+## Load Python File To RangePi And Install Thonny Python IDE
 Use thonny python IDE for programming,link of the software is given below :

 https://thonny.org/